What Came Before Sliced Bread?

 And just for good measure:

-The word “sandwich”?
-That dates back to 1762.
-People were building sandwiches for 166 years before anyone bothered to slice the bread for them.
+The word “sandwich” (1762): People were stacking meat and cheese between slices for 166 years before anyone bothered to slice the bread for them.

 ADVERTISEMENT